akeneo/portal-helpcenter/content/md/enterprise-repository/1-get-enterprise-edition-archive.md

 ![Create a new contact and add it an enterprise repository access](../img/add_access_er.gif)

 ::: info
-The new contact will receive an email to update his password and an email indicating that he has access to the enterprise repository.
+The new contact will receive an email to define his password and an email indicating that he has access to the enterprise repository.
 :::

 ### As a project manager or a supervisor, You can add an access to your enterprise repository to a contact from another company.